David-OConnor/scipy-stack/README.rst

 SciPy Stack download helper
 ===========================

-This package simply requires the packages that are part of the scipy stack, defined
+This package simply has the packages that are part of the scipy stack as dependencies, defined
 here: https://www.scipy.org/stackspec.html

 This package is unofficial and contains no code. running 'pip install scipy-stack' will